pedroresende/UniquePassword/README.md

 #Unique Password

-Unique Password is a password manager system base on Symfony 3.0 that will allow you to store your passwords on a secure environment
+Unique Password is a password manager system based on Symfony 3.0 that will allow you to store your passwords on a secure environment.

 ##Start